ValiantSolutions/emu/INSTALL.md

 * EMU runs through a nginx+passenger setup.
 Our production environment terminates the SSL at an AWS ELB.
 If you wish to terminate the SSL on the target machine itself, additional nginx configuration changes are needed.

 ## Requirements
-* A Linux server running a fresh installation of Ubuntu18
+* A Linux server running a fresh installation of _Ubuntu 18_
 * An Elasticsearch cluster running v7.x (can be local or remote)
 * Ansible installed and working on your local machine
 * Git installed and working on your local machine